sql-bi/docs/_mydocs/dax-internals/user-defined-functions/optional-parameters.md

 ### Skipping a middle parameter

-To skip an optional parameter that is not the last one, write an **empty position** — a comma with no value before it:
+To skip an optional parameter that is not the last one, write an **empty position**: a comma with no value before it:

 ```dax
 IncrementLimit ( 5, , 20 )  -- y uses its default; limit is 20